TEALSK12/introduction-to-computer-science/lab_32.md

 2.2) When the `green flag` is clicked, Dino falls to the bottom of the stage in a `forever` block.

-2.3) When Dino touches the ground, Dino stop falling.
+2.3) When Dino touches the ground, Dino stops falling.

 When using the `touching color` block, change the color by clicking on the color box, then select anything in the color palette or stage that has the desired color.